 Rigel Pharmaceuticals Provides Business Update

-- Preliminary fourth quarter 2022 Total Revenue of approximately $51.3 million which includes TAVALISSE® preliminary net product sales of approximately $21.9 million and REZLIDHIA preliminary net product sales of approximately $0.9 million
+- Preliminary fourth quarter 2023 total revenue of approximately $35.7 million which includes record TAVALISSE® net product sales of $25.7 million and REZLIDHIA® net product sales of $3.9 million

 SOUTH SAN FRANCISCO, Calif., Jan.
-9, 2023 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL) today provided a business update including preliminary total revenue for the fourth quarter, ongoing activity from the commercial portfolio, including TAVALISSE® (fostamatinib disodium hexahydrate) tablets and REZLIDHIA™ (olutasidenib) capsules, and upcoming catalysts for 2023.
+8, 2024 /PRNewswire/ -- Rigel Pharmaceuticals, Inc. (Nasdaq: RIGL) today provided a business update including preliminary total revenue for the fourth quarter of 2023, ongoing activity from the commercial portfolio, including TAVALISSE® (fostamatinib disodium hexahydrate) tablets and REZLIDHIA® (olutasidenib) capsules, and upcoming catalysts for 2024.

 Commercial and Preliminary Financial Update

-In the fourth quarter of 2022, a total of 2,417 bottles of TAVALISSE were sold in the U.S., 2,196 of which were shipped directly to patients and clinics, representing the highest daily bottles shipped to patients and clinics in a quarter since launch.
-While Rigel is still determining final results for the fourth quarter of 2022, it expects to report net product sales of TAVALISSE of $21.9 million for the fourth quarter compared to $17.6 million for the same period of 2021.
+In the fourth quarter of 2023, a total of 2,671 bottles of TAVALISSE were sold in the U.S., of which, 2,463 bottles were shipped directly to patients and clinics, representing the highest daily bottles shipped to patients and clinics in a quarter since launch.
+While Rigel is still determining final results for the fourth quarter of 2023, it expects to report net product sales of TAVALISSE of $25.7 million for the fourth quarter compared to $21.9 million for the same period of 2022.

-Contract revenues for the fourth quarter of 2022 are expected to be approximately $28.5 million, consisting of $26.5 million in contract revenue from collaborations and $2.0 million in government contract revenue.
-Contract revenue from collaborations includes a $20.0 million milestone earned from Kissei Pharmaceutical Co., Ltd. (Kissei) upon Japan's Pharmaceuticals and Medical Devices Agency (PMDA) approval of TAVALISSE for the treatment of chronic ITP, $5.7 million in non-cash revenue from its collaboration agreement with Medison Pharma Trading AG, $0.6 million in royalty revenue from Grifols, and $0.2 million in revenue related to its license agreements with Eli Lilly and Grifols.
+Contract revenues for the fourth quarter of 2023 are expected to be approximately $6.1 million, consisting of $6.0 million in contract revenue from collaborations and $0.1 million in government contract revenue.
+Contract revenue from collaborations is expected to include $3.7 million of revenue from Grifols S.A., related to delivery of drug supplies and earned royalties, as well as $2.2 million of revenue from Kissei Pharmaceutical Co., Ltd. and $0.1 million of revenue from Medison Pharma Trading AG, related to delivery of drug supplies.

-The above information is preliminary, has not been audited, and is subject to change upon the audit of the company's financial statements for the year ended December 31, 2022.
-Rigel expects to provide complete fourth quarter and full year 2022 financial results in March 2023.
+The above information is preliminary, has not been audited, and is subject to change upon the audit of Rigel's financial statements for the year ended December 31, 2023.
+Rigel expects to provide complete fourth quarter and full year 2023 financial results in March 2024.

 Q4 Business Update

-- The first patients have been dosed in Rigel's open-label, Phase 1b clinical trial of R2891, an investigational, potent, and selective IRAK1/4 inhibitor, in patients with lower-risk myeloid dysplastic syndrome (LR-MDS) who are refractory/resistant to prior therapies.
+- Rigel continues to advance its open-label, Phase 1b clinical trial of R2891, an investigational, potent, and selective IRAK1/4 inhibitor, in patients with lower-risk myeloid dysplastic syndrome (LR-MDS) who are refractory/resistant to prior therapies.
 The primary endpoint for this trial is safety with key secondary endpoints including preliminary efficacy and evaluation of pharmacokinetic properties.
-Rigel will also collect key biomarker data to further characterize R289's mechanism of action in LR-MDS.
+Rigel is currently enrolling patients in the third cohort.

 In patients with ITP (immune thrombocytopenia), the immune system attacks and destroys the body's own blood platelets, which play an active role in blood clotting and healing.
 Common symptoms of ITP are excessive bruising and bleeding.
 People suffering with chronic ITP may live with an increased risk of severe bleeding events that can result in serious medical complications or even death.
 Current therapies for ITP include steroids, blood platelet production boosters (TPO-RAs), and splenectomy.
 However, not all patients respond to existing therapies.
 As a result, there remains a significant medical need for additional treatment options for patients with ITP.

 Acute myeloid leukemia (AML) is a rapidly progressing cancer of the blood and bone marrow that affects myeloid cells, which normally develop into various types of mature blood cells.
 AML occurs primarily in adults and accounts for about 1 percent of all adult cancers.
-The American Cancer Society estimates that in the United States alone, there will be about 20,050 new cases, most in adults, in 2022.2
+The American Cancer Society estimates that in the United States alone, there were about 20,380 new cases, most in adults, in 2023.2

 Relapsed AML affects about half of all patients who, following treatment and remission, experience a return of leukemia cells in the bone marrow.3 Refractory AML, which affects between 10 and 40 percent of newly diagnosed patients, occurs when a patient fails to achieve remission even after intensive treatment.4 Quality of life declines for patients with each successive line of treatment for AML, and well-tolerated treatments in relapsed or refractory disease remain an unmet need.